-Having documented a strong first stage (Table 2, Panel A), we now focus on the second stage, in which we estimate the causal effect of perceived costs and benefits of a lockdown on individual demand for NPIs, $Y_i$ .
-We emphasize that the IV approach in this context should be carefully interpreted as scaling exercise to facilitate the interpretation of magnitudes.
-That said, a one standard deviation more optimistic belief about the economic impact of a lockdown increases the preferred lockdown length by 13 days and the demand for stricter regulation by a 0.2 standard deviation (Panel C of Table 2, columns 1 and 2).
-Similarly, a one standard deviation higher perception of the number of deaths projected in the survey increases the preferred lockdown length by 11 days.
-These effects correspond to between 140% and 225% of the effect of being at risk of a severe Covid-19 illness.
-Lastly, a back-of-the-envelope calculation underlines the large causal role of costbenefit considerations in driving the Democrat-Republican difference in policy views.
+Having documented a strong first stage (Table 2, Panel A), we now focus on the second stage, in which we estimate the causal effect of perceived costs and benefits of a lockdown on individual demand for NPIs, Y_i .
+We emphasize that the IV approach in this context should be given a careful interpretation as a scaling exercise to facilitate the interpretation of magnitudes.17 That said, we find that a one standard deviation more optimistic belief about the economic impact of a lockdown increases the preferred lockdown length by 13 days and the demand for stricter regulation by a 0.2 standard deviation (Panel C of Table 2, columns 1 and 2).
+Similarly, a one standard deviation higher perception of the number of deaths projected in the survey increases the preferred lockdown length by 11 days.18 These effects correspond to between 140% and 225% of the effect of being at risk of a severe Covid-19 illness.
+Lastly, a back-of-the-envelope calculation underlines the large causal role of cost-benefit considerations in driving the Democrat-Republican difference in policy views.
 It shows that a substantial 25% (20%) of the partisan difference in the preferred lockdown duration (strictness) can be accounted for by the causal effect of partisan differences in beliefs about the economic impact of a lockdown (see Appendix C).